 Miscreants did not target AAP MLA Naresh Yadav: Police

-New Delhi, Feb 12: Hours after a shocking firing took place on Aam Aadmi Party MLA Naresh Yadav's convoy, Southwest Additional DCP Ingit Pratap Singh has said that Yadav was not the target of the miscreants who opened fire on Tuesday night.
+New Delhi, Feb 12: Hours after a shocking firing took place on Aam Aadmi Party (AAP) MLA Naresh Yadav's convoy, Southwest Additional DCP Ingit Pratap Singh has said that Yadav was not the target of the miscreants who opened fire on Tuesday night.

 In the attack, a party volunteer (Ashok Mann) lost his life.